Diabetes and oral health

 How you can improve your oral health

-• QUIT smoking - smokers have higher levels of gum disease, caused by poor blood circulation in the tissues around their teeth.
+• Seek help to QUIT smoking - smokers have higher levels of gum disease, caused by poor blood circulation in the tissues around their teeth.
 People with diabetes who smoke have an even greater chance of having severe gum problems than non-smokers and non-diabetics.

-• Keep to your healthy eating plan and take prescribed medications as your doctor directs.
+• Follow your healthy eating plan and take prescribed medications as instructed by your doctor

 Diabetes and Oral Health brochure